More eco-friendly, “less irritating” and “elegant”, the fabric handkerchief is making a surprising comeback

 We would like to do without it.
 After an exceptionally warm start to autumn, the return of cold and humid weather favors the reappearance of colds and other viruses synonymous with runny nose.
 And that might last a few months, not counting spring allergies.
 For most French people, the reflex is to dig into a packet of tissues.
 More than 500 disposable tissues are used per year and per person, or several billion ending up in the trash each year in France.
 The ecological balance sheet is not great, in particular because the manufacture of the famous cellulose handkerchief popularized by the American Kleenex consumes a lot of water and it is generally packaged in plastic film.

 But an alternative, well known to those over 50, is resurfacing: the fabric handkerchief.
 Once a pocket staple, the cotton square had become obsolete from the 1990s, to the point of almost disappearing from homes.
 Its use remained limited to a senior audience or the luxury market, like the Simonnot-Godard brand, sometimes more to be worn on a jacket than to be worn on the nostrils.
-Except that, in recent years, sales have been on the rise again.
+Except that, in recent years, sales have been on the rise once more.
 “Ecological awareness” has in fact encouraged new players (Le Mouchoir français, Ernest & Lulu, TSHU, Demay, La Fabrique du mouchoir, etc.) to relaunch production.
 Home linen manufacturers have also added the textile handkerchief to their catalog.

 “We can keep it indefinitely”